5 Ways To Avoid Acne Outbreaks After Going Off Birth Control

 Managing your blood sugar becomes crucial to nix post-birth control acne.
 Blood-sugar roller coasters can trigger your ovaries and adrenals to increase androgens like testosterone.
 To steady blood sugar, balance your hormones, and maintain all-day energy, eat regular meals that include protein, fiber, and fat (a few great options can be found here in my piece about what to eat to have a great period).

 Birth control can lead to leaky gut, dialing up your risk of food sensitivities, inflammation, infections, hormone imbalances, and even autoimmune disease.
-That's because the pill messes with your oral, vaginal, and gut flora.
+That's because the pill messes with your oral, vaginal2, and gut flora.
 That damage remains when you go off the pill, paving the path for acne.
-Dairy, especially milk, can aggravate the gut and your skin, making acne and other problems worse.
+Dairy, especially milk, can aggravate the gut and your skin3, making acne and other problems worse.

 Solution: Cut out problem foods and replenish good gut bugs.